Can you describe your sustainability strategy?

 How can you be sure that your employees know and adhere to your Code of Conduct?

-How does Swedish Match work to prevent fraud and corruption?
+How does Swedish Match work to prevent corruption and bribery?

 At Swedish Match, we will take the necessary steps to ensure that ethical business practices are maintained within our own company and in our relationships with all outside parties.
 Our Code of Conduct provides the basic platform for the way we do business.